stelzinga/MF/Management_Framework.md

 Words with capitalised first letters are core to the Profile.
 They are either a Profile Tree Item or a deliverable related to it.
 The [## Profile Tree Executive Summary] reflects the majority of these capitalised words which are detailed in the rest of this note starting with Tools to introduce several concepts deemed key for the understanding of the rest of the document.
 ________________________________________
 ## Tools
-Management Tools or short Tools aid Managers in the performance of Management.
-Although Tools is a deliverable within Management, covered later in this note, it appears here because of how Tools is defined and what it is composed of, as will become clear.
+Management Tools or in short Tools aid Managers in the performance of Management.
+Although Tools is a deliverable within Management, covered later in this note, it appears here because of how Tools is defined and what it is composed of.
 It is worth noting that "tools" are of course used everywhere including in Operations, to aid in the performance of Run and Change e.g., a wrench, software, printer, etc. However, those tools are deemed Assets.
 In other words in the Management Framework, Tools means Management Tools and it refers to any Tool used as part of Management.
 If such tools can also aid elsewhere in the Profile Tree, even better.
 The following types exist:

 ### Research
 Research is the result of reading, watching, or listening to different sources of information to enhance the manner in which a Manager performs his role.
 Sources include academic literature, books, newspapers, articles, documentaries, blogs, podcasts, etc. The vast majority of research is nowadays available online.
 Research also includes Networks built by a manager which includes interactions with other Managers, alumni, peers, industry groups and individuals or groups that have exposure to Management.